Lamar Miller: New England Patriots

 On August 13, 2020, Miller signed with the New England Patriots.
 He was placed on the active/physically unable to perform list after signing.
 He was activated on August 31, 2020.
 Miller was released from the Patriots on September 5, 2020.

 Chicago Bears

 Miller was signed to the Chicago Bears' practice squad on October 5, 2020.
 The move reunited him with offensive coordinator Bill Lazor and running backs coach Charles London, whom he respectively played under in Miami and Houston, respectively.
 He was elevated to the active roster on November 16 for the team's Week 10 game against the Minnesota Vikings, and reverted to the practice squad after the game, in which he recorded two catches for six yards and had no rushing attempts.

 Washington Football Team

 On December 17, 2020, Miller was signed by the Washington Football Team off the Bears' practice squad.
 He re-signed with the team on March 29, 2021, and was released on August 15, 2021.

 New Orleans Saints

 On October 19, 2021, the New Orleans Saints signed Miller to their practice squad.
 He was released on November 16, 2021.

-On December 21, 2021, the Atlanta Falcons hosted Miller for a workout.